IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

   ![new category billing](../.gitbook/assets/images/wkc-admin/wkc-admin-new-category-personal-data.png)

-* Now, if you hit the `Create category` link on the *Personal Data* category screen, you can create a sub-category, such as *Residence Information*.
+* Now, if you hit the `Create category` link on the *Personal Data* category screen, you can create a subcategory, such as *Residence Information*.

   ![sub category residence information](../.gitbook/assets/images/wkc-admin/wkc-admin-new-subcategory-residence-information.png)